7 Stunning Sedona Caves you NEED to Visit on Your Next Trip!

 5. Hangover Caves

 The Hangover Caves (or Schnebly Hill Windows) are my new favorite of all of the Sedona Caves.
 It’s a bit of an adventure to find it.
 Very few people like to share directions to this area.
-I feel evereyone should have access to the outdoors, and I want to show you how to find cool places in a SAFE way.
+I feel that everyone should have access to the outdoors, and I want to show you how to find cool places in a SAFE way.
 If you have a few hours, try this out!
 You could extend it into a loop and see Merry-Go-Round Rock too, both are near Schnebly Hill Road.

 6. Shaman Cave/ Robber’s Roost